Preparing for Winter Storms

 Autumn Preparations

-The best time to start implementing your winter preparedness plan is before it gets cold out.
+The best time to implement your winter preparedness plan is before it gets cold out.
 Winterize your vehicle and top up the gas tank to ensure you can get around if you have to.
 Have your home’s heating system and chimney inspected and cleaned each year, and check for loose or damaged shingles and siding on your home’s exterior.
 You should also remove and store garden hoses and shut off the water to exterior plumbing fittings to keep pipes from freezing.
 Install storm windows if needed, and check and repair caulking and insulation around doors and windows to prevent heat-draining air leaks.
-Autumn is also an excellent time to check your snow removal equipment and stock up on supplies such as rock salt, snow shovels, fuel for generators or firewood.
+Autumn is also an excellent time to check your snow removal equipment and stock up on supplies such as rock salt, snow shovels, fuel for generators, or firewood.

 Stay in Touch With Family Members